 Extensive works have studied joint sensor calibration in VINS.
-For instance, Mirzaei et al. [21] proposed to use an extended Kalman filter (EKF) for the spatial calibration (i.e. the rigid transformation between the camera and IMU) of VINS and performed an observability analysis.
-They showed that the rigid transformation is not fully observable under one-axis rotation.
-However, the camera intrinsics or IMUcamera time offset are not calibrated and chessboards are needed for calibration.
-Furgale et al. [29] developed the wellknown calibration toolbox: Kalibr, a continuous-time splinebased batch estimator, for IMU-camera extrinsics, time offset and camera intrinsics calibration.
-Rehder et al. [33] extended Kalibr to incorporate IMU intrinsics (including scaling parameters, axis misalignments, and g-sensitivity).
-Huai et al. [34] further extended the above work to calibrate readout time for RS cameras.
+For instance, Mirzaei et al. [19] proposed to use an extended Kalman filter (EKF) for the spatial calibration (i.e., the rigid transformation between the camera and IMU) of VINS and performed an observability analysis.
+They showed that the rigid transformation is not fully observable under oneaxis rotation.
+However, the camera intrinsics or IMU-camera time offset are not calibrated and chessboards are needed for calibration.
+Furgale et al. [27] developed the well-known calibration toolbox: Kalibr, a continuous-time spline-based batch estimator, for IMU-camera extrinsics, time offset and camera intrinsics calibration.
+Rehder et al. [32] extended Kalibr to incorporate IMU intrinsics (including scaling parameters, axis misalignments, and g-sensitivity).
 The above mentioned works are all offline methods and need calibration targets.
 In addition, they do not support full-parameter joint optimization of camera intrinsics with other calibration parameters.
-Schneider et al. [26] reduced optimization complexity for IMU-camera calibration by selecting the most informative trajectory segments for calibration.
+Schneider et al. [24] reduced optimization complexity for IMU-camera calibration by selecting the most informative trajectory segments for calibration.

-Many recent VINS algorithms perform online IMU-camera joint calibration.
-Qin et al. [14] is able to perform online IMUcamera extrinsic and time offset calibration with natural scene to improve the system robustness and accuracy.
+Many recent filter based VINS algorithms perform online IMU-camera joint calibration.
 Guo et al. [7] proposed to use linear pose interpolation to model RS effects and calibrate readout time.
 Eckenhoff et al. [11] proposed a generalized polynomial based pose interpolation for readout time calibration of RS cameras.
 However, the IMU intrinsics were not considered in the above systems.
-The closest works to ours are by Li et al. [17] and Huai et al. [35] which included IMU-camera extrinsics, time offset, rolling-shutter readout time, camera and IMU intrinsics into the state vector of VINS.
+The closest works to ours are by Li et al. [15] and Huai et al. [33] which included IMU-camera extrinsics, time offset, rolling-shutter readout time, camera and IMU intrinsics into the state vector of VINS.
 The former is built with MSCKF [8] based visualinertial odometry while the latter uses a key-frame slidingwindow filter based VINS.
 Both systems can calibrate all these parameters.
-However, no system observability was present in [17] and degenerate motion analysis was still missing from [35].
+However, no system observability was present in [15] and degenerate motion analysis was still missing from [33].
 Instead, system observability and degenerate motion analysis are the focus of our work along with more extensive multi-run statistical validations of the calibration results.
 In addition, we also evaluate different IMU model variants which have appeared in literature.